portabletext/svelte-portabletext/README.md

 <!-- ## TODO

 - [ ] If applicable, add support to `components.hardBreak`, similar to block-content-to-react
-- [ ] In example site, add examples with custom marks, blockStyles & block types
+- [ ] In example site, add examples with custom marks, block & block types
   - Include a nested PT renderer example -->

 ## Credits